-The stories about Bodrum start with Bodrum Castle which is also known as Castle of St. Peter.
-As you approach to the town, it welcomes you with its magnificent silhouette rising over the blue Aegean waters.
+The stories about Bodrum start with Bodrum Castle which is also known as the Castle of St. Peter.
+As you approach the town, it welcomes you with its magnificent silhouette rising over the blue Aegean waters.

-The floor area of the Castle of St. Peter is nearly a square.
+The floor area of the Castle of St. Peter is almost a square.
 It measures 185 by 180 metres.
 Five towers garnish this medieval scene; The French Tower is the highest one with 47.50 meters height.
 The English Tower, The Italian Tower, The German Tower and The Tower of Snakes are the others which are also open to visitors.

 The Knights Hospitaller of the Rhodes had decided to construct a castle on the mainland.
 The most suitable location was Zephyrion peninsula, just across the Kos Island.
-The construction started in 1415, so did the History of Bodrum Castle.
+The construction started in 1415, so did the history of Bodrum Castle.

-When I want more, I enter the museum and sit on a rampart to read my book or watch amazing landscapes toward Kos Island.
-There is another café at the inner court where you can get soft drinks and some snacks.
-I can spend hours in the castle and still enjoy it every single day.
+The castle is also home for a special museum: Museum of Underwater Archaeology.
+When I have more time to enjoy the castle, I enter the museum and sit on a rampart to read my book or just watch the amazing view towards Kos.
+There is another café at the inner court where you can also get soft drinks and snacks.

 Inner court is an arboretum where peacocks and various birds wander around.
 If you are a flora fan, this is also a good place to check indigenous plants and trees from daphne to oleander as well as some specimens from the other parts of the Aegean.